icweaver/SolarPosition.jl/docs/src/refraction.md

 The Hughes refraction model accounts for atmospheric pressure and temperature effects.

-This model was developed by G. W. Hughes and is used in the SUNAEP software.
+This model was developed by [Hug85](@cite) and is used in the SUNAEP software [Zim81](@cite).
 It's also the basis for the refraction correction in NOAA's solar position calculator (using fixed pressure of 101325 Pa and temperature of 10°C).

 When using a refraction algorithm like `Hughes()`, the `solar_position` function returns an `ApparentSolPos` struct containing both true and apparent angles.